goxed/peak-tool/README.md

 Tool in c++ to parse the gencode annotation data file and list of ChIP-Seq peaks in bed file format.
 Report detailed promoter / gene-body / intergenic / enhancer occupancy.
 Multi peak version of the tool reports neighboring peaks in order to elicit co-acting transcription factors.
-(It behaves exactly as peak-tool when a single list of peaks is given)
+(Multi-peak behaves exactly as peak-tool when a single list of peaks is given)

 Compiling::